EXECUTIVE SUMMARY FOR 2012 MISSOURI VEHICLE STOPS

 ANALYSIS BY ATTORNEY GENERAL CHRIS KOSTER

-Thirteen years ago Missouri released its first report on vehicle stop data.
-This report represents the thirteenth annual analysis of vehicle stop data in Missouri, a review that includes information about 1,635,477 million stops by law enforcement in the state during 2012.
+Fourteen years ago Missouri released its first report on vehicle stop data.
+This report represents the thirteenth annual analysis of vehicle stop data in Missouri, a review that includes information about 1,679,565 million stops by law enforcement in the state during 2013.
 The report can be compared to data going back to 2000 on the Attorney Generalís website at ago.mo.gov.

 As our stateís population changes in number and demographics, these census estimates can help provide a more accurate benchmark to analyze the data.

-The overall number of stops reported decreased in 2012.
+The overall number of stops reported increased in 2013.
 As it has in the past, the disparity index for African-American drivers continues to be of significant concern.
-The disparity index for African-American drivers decreased slightly from 1.63 in 2011 to 1.57 in 2012.
-The disparity index for Hispanic drivers also decreased from .65 in 2011 to .60 in 2012.
-However, both groups continue to have search rates significantly higher than that of white drivers.
+The disparity index for African- American drivers increased slightly from 1.57 in 2012 to 1.59 in 2013.
+The disparity index for Hispanic drivers also increased slightly from .60 in 2012 to .61 in 2013.
+Both groups continue to have search rates significantly higher than that of white drivers.

 In 2004, state law was changed to require law enforcement to include investigative vehicle stops in their reports, in addition to the stops for traffic violations.

-Statistical disproportion does not prove that law enforcement officers are making vehicle stops based on the perceived race or ethnicity of the driver.
-The compilation and analysis of data, however, does provide both law enforcement and the community with a starting point for dialogue to appreciate each otherís perspective and arrive at common ground.
+While statistical disproportion does not prove that law enforcement officers are making vehicle stops based on the perceived race or ethnicity of the driver, the compilation and analysis of data provides both law enforcement and the community with a starting point for dialogue to appreciate each otherís perspective and arrive at common ground.

 We continue to show that commitment through laws that require each law enforcement agency not only to have a written policy regarding racial profiling, but also to provide additional training to officers and to promote the use of effective, non-combative methods for carrying out their duties in a racially and culturally diverse environment.

-The number of agencies that did not comply with the vehicle stops reporting law in 2012 decreased to 23.
-This represents a slight decrease from 2011 when 25 departments failed to report.
+The number of agencies that did not comply with the vehicle stops reporting law in 2013 increased to 26.
+This represents a slight increase from 2012 when 23 departments failed to report.
 Failure to report is unacceptable and should be considered so by the General Assembly.
 A list of these agencies has been turned over to the Governor for imposition of the statutory sanctions.

 Along with the data, several individual law enforcement agencies provided other information about factors that may impact their numbers.
 The reader should consider these factors when examining the data.